 If a 24/72 battery goes bad on the last day of the 24th month, you’ll receive a brand new replacement battery for free.
 Pretty cool, right?

 However, if that same battery battery goes bad on the first day of the 25th month (only one day later), you’ll have to pay almost half the original cost of the battery to receive a replacement.

 What’s more, the prorated amount you’ll have to pay for a replacement battery under the prorated replacement warranty period goes up each and every month.

 In fact, if the battery has to be replaced at any time during the last year of the prorated warranty period you’ll end up paying just a few bucks less than you’d pay if you purchased a new battery outright!

 This is why you need to largely ignore a car battery’s prorated warranty coverage and concentrate on the free replacement warranty period instead.

 Let’s say you’re shopping for a car battery and you see two similar batteries with the following warranty designations:

 If you had to choose between those two batteries the best choice would be the first one (36/60) even though the total warranty coverage of the second battery is a full year longer.

 Why?
 Simple math and logic…

-According to data from Nationwide Insurance Company, most car batteries last anywhere from two to five years.
+According to data from Nationwide Insurance Company, most car batteries last anywhere from 3 to 5 years.